amaury1093/hackatom-stargate-workshop/README.md

 starport type post title body
 # Add a new "comment" type to your x/blog module, with fields "postID" and "body"
 starport type comment postID body

+# Clean up the proto files.
+Starport currently outputs the proto files inside `proto/blog/v1beta`, it should be renamed to `v1beta1`.

+# Add some basic validation of the Msgs, inside `x/blog/types/MsgCreate{Post,Comment}`.
 ```

 > Note: For the sake of this tutorial, the app in the `step2/` folder has been renamed ~`blog`~ -> `step2`